Zure1/ScaleSample/README.md

 ![](https://i.imgur.com/OXURsE0.png)

-Now Labels might be a bad example for this, because one could just not use scale and change the fonz size.
+Now Labels might be a bad example for this, because one could just not use scale and change the font size to a smaller value.
 But it becomes more obvious that it's not as easy as changing the size when looking at more complex views which should be scaled down:

 ![](https://i.imgur.com/yPMtcRS.png)